ittiam-systems/libmpeghe/README.md

 * [`IA-MPEG-H-3D-Audio-LC-Enc-BP.doc`](docs/IA-MPEG-H-3D-Audio-LC-Enc-BP.doc) - Describes the build procedure for the MPEG-H 3D Audio Low Complexity Profile Encoder on Unix/MacOS platforms.
 * [`IA-MPEG-H-3D-Audio-LC-Enc-GSG.doc`](docs/IA-MPEG-H-3D-Audio-LC-Enc-GSG.doc) - Getting Started Guide for the MPEG-H 3D Audio Low Complexity Profile Encoder.

+# FFMPEG Plugin Support

+An intial version of a FFMPEG plugin is provided along with documentation for integrating the MPEG-H 3D Audio Low Complexity Profile Encoder library and plugin into FFMPEG framework.

+For more details, refer to [`ITT_FFMPEG_MPEGH_ENC_UG.docx`](ffmpeg_plugin/ffmpeg/docs/ITT_FFMPEG_MPEGH_ENC_UG.docx)

 ### Guidelines working with GitHub

 Please refer to the [guildelines](GUIDELINES.md) for the following processes